 - To sponsor and support quilting activities.

-Membership shall consist of anyone who is interested in the art form of quilting and shall be admitted to membership upon payment of dues and cost of membership badge.
+- Membership shall consist of anyone who is interested in the art form of quilting and shall be admitted to membership upon filling out an application, payment of dues and cost of membership badge.
 These items shall be submitted to the Membership Chair.

 - Active Members: